 Nina Todd

-There are many ways to support StopDistractions's mission.
-You can make a donation, become a member, or volunteer your time.
+There are many ways to support StopDistractions's mission to combat distracted driving.
+You can make a donation, become a member, or volunteer your time to promote Nebraska traffic safety and advocate for hands-free laws.
 Every contribution makes a difference!

 Alex & Maliki Todd

-From education to healthcare, StopDistractions offers a variety of programs to support the community.
+From education to healthcare, StopDistractions offers a variety of programs to support the community, focusing on issues like distracted driving and promoting hands-free laws to enhance Nebraska traffic safety.
 Learn more about our initiatives and how we make a positive impact.

 Watch Here